SurjeetKaran/learnify-frontend/README.md

 # 📚 Learnify – AI-Powered Learning Platform (Frontend)

 Welcome to **Learnify**, an intelligent and modern e-learning frontend built with the latest web technologies.
-This project is focused on delivering a dynamic, gamified, and personalized educational experience to users using **AI**, **interactive learning modules**, and a sleek, responsive interface.
+This project delivers a dynamic, gamified, and personalized educational experience using **AI**, **interactive modules**, and a sleek, responsive UI.

 > “Education is not the learning of facts, but the training of the mind to think.” – *Albert Einstein*